Battle of Kleidion: Background

-The origins of the conflict date back to the 7th century, when the Bulgars under Khan Asparukh established a state along the Danube in one of the provinces of the Eastern Roman Empire.
+The origins of the conflict date back to the 7th century, when the Bulgars under Khan Asparukh established a state along the Danube in one of the provinces of the Byzantine Empire.
 As a result, the Bulgarian state fought a series of wars with Byzantium in order to secure its continued existence.

 In 968, Bulgaria was invaded from the north by the Kievan prince Sviatoslav.
 By that time, the Bulgarian Empire, which had once threatened the existence of Byzantium under the reign of Simeon, had lost much of its power.
 During the conflict, the Kievan raids were repeatedly defeated by the Byzantines, who were also at war with the Bulgarians, a continuous conflict since the fall of the Bulgarian capital Preslav in 971.
 This war had resulted in the Bulgarian emperor Boris II being forced to renounce his imperial title in Constantinople, and eastern Bulgaria came under Byzantine rule.
 The Byzantines assumed that this act would signify the end of independent Bulgaria, but the western Bulgarian lands remained autonomous and under the Comitopuli brothers David, Moses, Aaron and Samuel, resistance against the Byzantines emerged.

 When the Byzantine emperor Basil II ascended the throne in 976, he made the destruction of independent Bulgaria his first ambition.
 Opposing him were the western Bulgarians, now led by Samuel of Bulgaria.
 Basil II's first campaign was disastrous, the Emperor barely escaping with his life when the Bulgarians annihilated the Byzantine army in the Gates of Trajan Pass in 986.